 Uzbekistan-Rugs

-Pile rugs for sell on the streets of Khiva, Uzbekistan.
+Pile rugs for sale on the streets of Khiva, Uzbekistan.

 Knots of Culture: Central Asia’s Carpet Weaving Heritage